 Listen To Our Podcast About Berthe Morisot And The Manet Brothers below or by clicking here.

-- He painted her 12 times, which is more than any other person or subject that he painted.
-More times than he ever painted his wife, Suzanne.
+- He painted her 12 times, more than any other person or subject he painted—more times than he ever painted his wife, Suzanne.
 Berthe was considered his muse.

-- Many of the paintings she sat for would have been very controversial for their day, so Berthe’s reputation and standing in society could have been hurt.
-But this did not seem to bother her as she continued to sit for him and be painted by him.
+- Many paintings she sat for would have been very controversial for their day, so Berthe’s reputation and standing in society could have been hurt.
+But this did not bother her as she continued to sit for him and be painted by him.

 - After Berthe married Edouard’s brother Eugene, Edouard painted Berthe one last time.
-In this painting, her gold wedding ring was prominent, and her eyes had lost their flirtiness and mystery as in some of the previous paintings.
+Her gold wedding ring is prominent in this painting, and her eyes have lost their flirtiness and mystery as in some previous paintings.

 - The correspondence between Berthe Morisot and Édouard Manet shows warm affection.